-The Paddock, pit boxes and all other facilities must be available to teams at least on the day prior to the first practice day and remain available to competitors for at least one day after the event.
+1.3.1 The Paddock, pit boxes and all other facilities must be available to teams at least on the day prior to the first practice day and remain available to competitors for at least one day after the event.

-Access must be available for teams arriving to set up between the hours of 08:00 and 20:30.

-At all times that the Paddock is occupied there must be 24 hours attendance at the gates providing vehicular access to the circuit and paddock.

-At all times that the Paddock is occupied there must be a basic medical service and fire fighting service in the circuit.
+- 1.3.2 Access must be available for teams arriving to set up between the hours of 08:00 and 20:30. - 1.3.3 At all times that the Paddock is occupied there must be 24 hour attendance at the gates providing vehicular access to the circuit and paddock. - 1.3.4 At all times that the Paddock is occupied there must be a basic medical service and fire fighting service in the circuit.